HackerHansen/1v1.YEET-v2/README.md

 1.)
 If you are using a browser other than Firefox or prefer manual mode, go to Task Manager and press the "details" tab.

-*If you aren't using Firefox, you need to be using Chrome or a Chromium-based browser such as Brave for Compatibility Mode to work.*
+*If you aren't using Firefox, you need to be using Chrome or a Chromium-based browser such as Brave for compatibility mode to work.*

 ![Details Tab](https://cdn.discordapp.com/attachments/693548483130556610/748647199398952990/detailstab.PNG)